voidshine/dameo_book/Game03.md

    The unexpected move of the b3 checker to f3 provides excellent starting opportunities for the white f2 checker.
    Let us keep this in mind.
-   Next, the f2 checker can only jump on black squares, therefore, the opponent's checkers must be on white squares.
+   Next, the f2 checker can only jump on dark squares, therefore, the opponent's checkers must be on light squares.
    Which checkers are these?
    Firstly, it is the checker on the f3 square, whose route we have planned in advance, which is b3:f3.
    Secondly, it is the checker on the f5 or g4 square.
 No black checker can land on the f5 square, but it can get to the g4 square!
-   Therefore, we play h4g5 and build a route for the f2 checker, which can capture the f3 and g4 checkers and land on the h4 square.
+   Therefore, White can play h4g5 to build a route for the f2 checker, which can capture the f3 and g4 checkers and land on the h4 square.
    Thirdly, we can extend this route by knocking out the h6 checker via f5g6!

-   But, in my euphoria over my idea, I didn't notice the pitfalls.
+   But, in my euphoria over this idea, I didn't notice the pitfalls.

    *18.h4g5!!     g6:g4*
    *19.f5g6!      h6:f6*

    Diagr.
 10

    But here I suddenly saw that the planned continuation

    *20.d3d5       b3:f3*
    *21.f2:h8      c5:g1*

    leads to a response strike from Black 21... c5:g1!

    There arises a complex king ending with mutual chances, despite Black's extra piece.
    But it is not the goal that White was pursuing!